copych/ESP32_S3_Sampler/README.md

 normalized=false
 enveloped=true
 # For example, with this template
-# the file named F#4v7.wav will be treated as F# of the 4th octave played with 7th velocity of 1 through 16 possible.
+# the file named F#4v7.wav will be treated as F# of the 4th octave
+# played with 7th velocity of 1 through 16 possible.
 #
 # Everything is case insensitive.
 Spaces are processed as valid chars.
 # Only WAV files are processed.
-# Only the first line of this file is processed, following lines are ignored.
 #
 # Sample file name template to parse:
 # Parsed fields: